45 Most Common Types of Spiders in Florida

 The spinybacked orb weaver is one of the most common types of spiders in Florida.
 It’s also sometimes called a black-and-yellow garden spider, but this name can be misleading.

-Not every member of the spinybacked orbweavers family is black and yellow, and there are other types that are brightly colored.
+Not every spiny-backed orb weavers family member is black and yellow, and other types are brightly colored.

 Regardless, this creature can usually be seen near porch lights at night, where it preys on flying insects attracted by the light.
 They spin large webs with six or eight radiating spokes connecting the centers to shrubs or trees nearby